fraud critical risk

 ATO sits across several regulatory frameworks depending on jurisdiction and the type of account involved.

 FATF Recommendation 16 (wire transfer rules) applies when ATO is used to initiate fraudulent wire transfers.
-Institutions must capture and transmit complete originator and beneficiary information.
-Anomalies in that chain should trigger enhanced due diligence.
+Institutions must capture and transmit complete originator and beneficiary information, and anomalies in that chain should trigger enhanced due diligence.
+The Know Your Customer framework is relevant because ATO bypasses it entirely: FATF's 2020 Guidance on Digital Identity noted that verified identities can be weaponized through takeover, and recommended ongoing behavioral monitoring as a compensating control where initial identity verification relied on digital processes.

-The UK's Payment Systems Regulator (PSR) introduced mandatory reimbursement requirements in October 2023, placing direct financial liability on payment service providers for unauthorized fraud losses, including ATO.
-This liability creates a direct financial incentive for proactive detection investment.
+In the UK, the Payment Systems Regulator introduced mandatory reimbursement requirements in October 2023, placing direct financial liability on payment service providers for unauthorized fraud losses including ATO.
+That liability creates a direct financial incentive for proactive detection investment.

 How FluxForce detects Account Takeover